wncc/blog/README.md

-# Repo for WnCC Blogs
+# WnCC Blog

+This repository contains the jekyll website for WnCC blogs.